Your pain pattern,

 People seldom have any part of this pattern as their primary complaint, but when they do, it is usually biceps pain.
 When this is a problem, the entire pattern can usually be elicited by pressing up under the collar-bone near the sternum.
-It is surprisingly intense for a pattern that is seldom a part of their complaint.
-I usually find this by working the area based on other complaints related to pecs or thoracic outlet syndrome.
+It is surprisingly intense for a pattern that is seldom a part of their primary complaint.
+I usually find this trigger point by working the area based on other complaints related to pecs or thoracic outlet syndrome.

 A small percentage of people complain about pain along the collar-bone.
 They trace the pattern along the collar-bone just as shown in the illustration.
 If subclavius has pulled the collar-bone down onto the subclavian vein, there may be swelling and bluish color in the arm.